 Infographics are a great tool for marketing to customers, employees, and investors.
 With the help of infographics, you can convey any business information to the desired audience.
 In this case, infographics plays the role of advertising, ensuring the availability of information.

 At the same time infographics begin to turn into a PR tool: companies increasingly began to apply and send out not just press releases, but fully-fledged infographics to journalists.

 Infographics can be considered another marketing technique in the submission of information in order to attract customers and in the promotion of products.
 Animated infographics could be used, but animations can often create a distraction.
 An interactive infographic on the other hand, allows your customer or audience to choose the specific product, service or feature that most interests them.

 This infographic shows different data for the player – while also prompting the viewer to buy a shirt.

-You can use infographics for:
+What can you use infographics for?

 - Preparation of materials for the press.
 The key purpose of the press release is to attract the attention of journalists who receive large amounts of such messages.
 Having equipped printed or electronic materials with infographics, they can be presented in the form of accessible and understandable analytics or visual stories highlighting your key points.

 - Development of commercial offers.
 During the presentations, the speakers’ time is limited, and much needs to be said to potential investors, partners or clients.
 For the transmission of basic information in a concise, presentable and easy-to-read form, infographics are used.

 - Advertising and marketing strategy.
 Of course, marketing technology and infographics are closely related.
 When only 20-30 seconds of air is allocated for a commercial, and you need to show and say the maximum, the most advanced methods are used.
 Infographics in an accessible, understandable and eye-catching form allows you to talk about all the advantages of the advertised product.